brown9804/Cloud-DevOps-Overview/DevOps/README.md

 ### Kaizen

-> Continuous improvement—make small, regular changes for the better.
+> Continuous improvement: make small, regular changes for the better.

-**Gemba:** "Go to the real place"—visit the code, the infrastructure, and observe reality directly to find root causes.
+**Gemba:** "Go to the real place": visit the code, the infrastructure, and observe reality directly to find root causes.

 **Focus on symptoms:** Address process failures, not personal blame.